 |Home » ACP » Othello

-Reversi only offers one type of play; Othello offers three.
-Reversi offers only four ply levels (1, 2, 4, 6) whilst Othello offers all sixty one.
-In addition Othello adds crunching, a feature which kicks in towards the end of the game.
+Reversi only offers one type of play, Othello offers two.
+Reversi offers only four ply levels (1, 2, 4, 6) whilst Othello offers all sixty-one.
+In addition, Othello adds crunching which kicks in towards the end of the game.

 Both games use minimax ply theory with alpha-beta pruning but Othello goes a bit further.
-Othello plays an authentically random game whereas Reversi does not, uses two strategy boards where Reversi uses only one, and abandons its strategy boards during the end game where Reversi rewrites its strategy board instead.
-Reversi can never know the outcome of the game but Othello, crunching out all remaining moves, can shock with the message 'you will lose'.
+Othello plays an authentically random game whereas Reversi does not, uses two strategy boards where Reversi uses only one, and abandons its strategy boards ('crunching') during the end game where Reversi rewrites its strategy board instead.
+Reversi can never know the outcome of a game, but Othello, calculating all remaining moves, can tell you convincingly 'you will lose'.